ungoldman/style.css/readme.md

 - **expertly crafted:** composed out of a balanced selection of stylistic practices.
 - **we've got serif:** includes a serif variant for that edgy look.
 - **minimal size:** weighs in at a modest `7kb` unminified.
+- **CSS variables** New in 2.0, control colors and other settings with native CSS variables.
 - **very stylish:** indeed.

 ## Install